 “Competitors, prepare your guns!
 It’s time to fight” – A lot of budding photographers often face this serious debacle that which one is better, creative or e-commerce photography.
 While both of them have fair points to say that they’re better than the other, it actually depends on what you want to do and which circumstances are better for you.
 Now, it’s time to witness the battle, so let’s go!

-So, now that you can see what e-commerce photography and creative/lifestyle photography has to offer, which one will you chose?
+So, now that you can see what e-commerce photography and creative/lifestyle photography have to offer, which one will you choose?